 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 Jane bought a gift for her friend online.
 A week later that website was hacked, and her personal data was stolen.
 Random charges started appearing on her credit cards, and her bank account dwindled down to nothing.
 She was struggling to pay her bills, and it wasn’t her fault.
-She didn’t know what to do, how to get her money back or how to make it stop.
+She didn’t know what to do, how to get her money back, or how to make it stop.

 Too many people find themselves in a situation like this.
 Fortunately, we can help you protect your identity and monitor it with our tips.
-It’s only a matter of time until this happens to you.

 - Don’t Be The Next Victim